shreeteja172/shreeteja172/README.md

 👋 Hi, I’m @shreeteja172

-- 👀 I’m interested in software development, data structures and algorithms (DSA), and web development.
+- 👀 I’m interested in software development, data structures and algorithms (DSA), Artificial Intelligence and Data Science (AI&DS) and web development.
-- 🌱 I’m currently learning DSA using C++, Python, and expanding my knowledge in web technologies (HTML/CSS).
+- 🌱 I’m currently learning DSA using C++, Python, and expanding my knowledge in web technologies.
 - 💞️ I’m looking to collaborate on open-source Python projects, DSA challenges, and full-stack web development.
 - 📫 How to reach me:
   - LinkedIn: [shreeteja172](https://www.linkedin.com/in/shreeteja172)